Shane32/GraphQL.AspNetCore3/README.md

 1. Derive from `NewSubscriptionServer`and/or `OldSubscriptionServer`, modifying functionality as needed.
 2. Write a handler class that implements `IWebSocketHandler`, or derive from `WebSocketHandler` and perform the following:
-     a.
-If necessary, override the `SupportedSubProtocols` property to return the list of sub-protocols your handler supports.
+   1. If necessary, override the `SupportedSubProtocols` property to return the list of sub-protocols your handler supports.
-     b.
-Override the `CreateSendStream` method to return your new subscription server class when a request arrives.
+   2. Override the `CreateSendStream` method to return your new subscription server class when a request arrives.
 If your handler supports multiple sub-protocols, it should return the proper subscription server for the requested sub-protocol.
 3. Register the new WebSocket hander in the DI framework via `.AddWebSocketHandler<T>()`.
 4. If desired, disable the existing WebSocket handler by replacing the call to `.AddServer()` with `.AddHttpMiddleware()`, or by removing the call to `.AddWebSocketHandler()`.